All Episodes

 Thank you.

-Welcome back, Rush Limbaugh, the excellence in broadcasting network.
+Welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

-No, I did say Democrat, Mr. Snurley.
+No, I did say Democrat, Mr. Snyder.

 You heard me right.

-It sounds just like a Democrat.
+Well, he said, Dr. Mediniz, he sounds just like a Democrat.

 What the hell?